awsdocs/amazon-rds-user-guide/doc_source/custom-reqs-limits-MS.md

 + You can't provide your own custom DB engine version\.
 + You can't provide your own AMI\.
 + You can't create read replicas in Amazon RDS for RDS Custom for SQL Server DB instances\.
 However, you can configure high availability manually using Always On Availability Groups\.
 For more information, see [Working with high availability features for RDS Custom for SQL Server](custom-managing-sqlserver.md#custom-managing.AO)\.
-+ You can't modify the storage size after creating the DB instance\.
-Migrate to a new DB instance with additional storage allocated to it\.
 + You can't modify the time zone of an existing RDS Custom for SQL Server DB instance\.
 + You can't modify the server\-level collation of an existing RDS Custom for SQL Server DB instance\.
 + Changes to the Microsoft Windows operating system or C: drive don't persist when you replace an Amazon EC2 instance\.
 However, you can redo those changes using automation\.